 When can I expect to feel improvement from the treatment?What comfort measures (such as heat or cold) might be helpful?What medications can I take to reduce pain and improve my ability to function normally?What side effects do these medications have?Is my RA so advanced that I should consider any surgical procedures?Are there any alternative or complementary therapies that may help me?

-What kinds of exercise should I do to increase my muscle strength?Are there exercises or athletic activities that I should avoid because they overly stress my joints?Could my occupation be contributing to my joint disease and symptoms?How much rest should I get?Are there any assistive devices that might help me continue to function independently?
+What kinds of exercise should I do to increase my muscle strength?Are there exercises that may help me feel better?Are there exercises or athletic activities that I should avoid because they overly stress my joints?Could my occupation be contributing to my joint disease and symptoms?How much rest should I get?Are there any assistive devices that might help me continue to function independently?

-What is the usual progression of rheumatoid arthritis?How can I slow or halt the progression of rheumatoid arthritis?Do I have to give up or change any of my activities now or in the future?
+What is the usual progression of RA?How can I slow or halt the progression of RA?Do I have to give up or change any of my activities now or in the future?

 National Institute of Arthritis and Musculoskeletal and Skin Diseases

 http://www.niams.nih.gov/Health_Info/Rheumatic_Disease/default.asp.
 Updated August 2014.
 Accessed October 31, 2014.

 Rheumatoid arthritis.
 Arthritis Foundation website.
 Available at:

 Rheumatoid arthritis.
 The Merck Manual Professional Edition website.
 Available at: http://www.merckmanuals.com/professional/musculoskeletal_and_connective_tissue_disorders/joint_disorders/rheumatoid_arthritis_ra.html.
 Updated May 2013.
 Accessed October 31, 2014.

 Rheumatoid arthritis (RA).
 EBSCO DynaMed website.
 Available at: